Kiran7007/Interview-Preparation/README.md

   When we want to decouple an abstraction from its implementation in order that two can vary independently we use **bridge pattern**.

 <br>

-### 9. Data structure and algoritms

-_NOTICE: For D.S. questions, the responses will not be added_ \^\_\^

-- **What are the differences between Array and linkedList?**
-- **What are the differences between Array and ArrayList?**

-- **Find duplicate an item in a non-sorted list?**
-- **How to implement a stack using queue?**

-- **How do you find the largest and smallest number in an unsorted integer array?**
-- **Given an array of size n with range of numbers from 1 to n+1.
-The array doesn’t contain any duplicate, one number is missing, find the missing number.**
-- **A sorted array is rotated at some unknown point, how to efficiently search an element in it.**
-- **How to find if two given rectangles overlap?**
-- **How to swap two integers without swapping the temporary variable in Java?**
-- **How do you check if a string contains only digits?**
-- **How to sort a list?**

-### Core Android

-* <b>What is Context?</b></br>
-  * A Context is a handle to the system; it provides services like resolving resources, obtaining access to databases and preferences, and so on.
-An Android app has activities.
-Context is like a handle to the environment your application is currently running in.</br>
-<b>Application Context:</b> This context is tied to the lifecycle of an application.
-The application context can be used where you need a context whose lifecycle is separate from the current context or when you are passing a context beyond the scope of an activity.</br>
-<b>Activity Context:</b> This context is available in an activity.
-This context is tied to the lifecycle of an activity.
-The activity context should be used when you are passing the context in the scope of an activity or you need the context whose lifecycle is attached to the current context.</br>

 * <b>What is ABI Management?</b></br>
   * Different Android handsets use different CPUs, which in turn support different instruction sets.
 Each combination of CPU and instruction sets has its own Application Binary Interface, or ABI.
 The ABI defines, with great precision, how an  application's machine code is supposed to interact with the system at runtime.
 You must specify an ABI for each CPU  architecture you want your app to work with.
 You can checkout the full specifcations [here](https://developer.android.com/ndk/guides/abis)</br>